-Okay, so you’ve decided that marketing really is important for your business, and we’ve looked a little more deeply into the importance of the brand that you present to the world around you.
-Your brand, however, is a very complicated concept; it does, after all, involve everything that anybody thinks or feels about your company.
+Okay, so you’ve decided that marketing really is important for your business, great!
+We’ve looked a little more deeply into the importance of the brand that you present to the world around you.
+Your brand, however, is a very complicated concept.
+It does, after all, involve everything that anybody thinks or feels about your company.
 So, where does one even begin to create, upgrade, or overhaul it?

-Funny thing about people, though: they generally like to make their minds up for themselves (thus distinguishing the difference between branding and propaganda).
-What your company says about itself might be a useful starting point for people to understand you, but ultimately, people are going to come to see who you really are on the inside.
+The funny thing about people, though is that they generally like to make their minds up for themselves (thus distinguishing the difference between branding and propaganda).
+What your company says about itself might be a useful starting point for people to understand you.
+However, ultimately, people are going to come to see who you really are on the inside.
 After all, inside the business – whether literally or figuratively – is where they’re actually going to be doing their business with you.

 So, don’t you think that that means that you should put at least as much effort into your internal branding as your external branding?
 Maybe you’ve told customers, “we’re great,” but their personal experience with your company is causing them to draw the conclusion, “no, they aren’t.”
 What comprises your internal branding, then?
-Really, it’s no different from your external branding; it’s the actions that you take to affect what your clients think and feel about your company…and trust us, they are affected by everything, either consciously or subconsciously, the second the walk in the door or open your web page.
+Really, it’s no different from your external branding.
+In fact, it’s the actions that you take to affect what your clients think and feel about your company.
+Trust us, they are affected by everything!
+Either consciously or subconsciously, the second the walk in the door or open your web page.